jpiburn/archived-blog/content/home/about.md

 # Biography

 Hello.
-I'm currently a data scientist in the Computational Sciences and Engineering Division at Oak Ridge National Laboratory where I use data science to help answer questions related to socio-economic development, urban dynamics, and clean energy among other things.
-My background is in geographic information science and spatial statistics... and finish this bio later
+I'm Jesse.
+I am a data scientist in the Computational Sciences and Engineering Division at Oak Ridge National Laboratory where I use data science to help answer questions related to socio-economic development, urban dynamics, clean energy, and other interesting domains.
+My background is in spatial statistics and geographic information science and I am currently pursuing my PhD in Data Science and Engineering.
+My areas of interest include data science, spatiotemporal analytics, machine learning, and statistical software development.
+In my spare time I enjoy sports analytics, Bob Ross, and feeding ducks.